 Seven Dwarfs Mine Train

-When New Fantasyland was announced, the Mine Train was the headliner.
-After all, the Dumbo ride is basically unchanged, and the Little Mermaid ride, while fun, is still a kids ride.
-With a 38″ height restriction, the Mine Train is a roller coaster that your small children can enjoy, and that you’ll find fun too!
+Finally a roller coaster for children!
+With a 38″ height restriction, the Mine Train is a roller coaster that your small children can enjoy, and that you’ll find fun as well.

-Moving onto the ride.
 The coaster itself is smooth and modern.
 It rocks side to side a bit, which gives it a bit of a different feel.
-But we were extremely impressed with how smooth the ride is.
-It’s not jarring at all like Thunder Mountain sometimes is.
-Overall it is a very fun roller coaster that is going to blow your small child away, especially if it’s their first roller coaster.
+I’ve always been extremely impressed with how smooth the ride is.
+It’s not jarring like Thunder Mountain but it does seem to end far too fast.

-Inside the ride, there are two areas showcasing the world of Snow White.
-In the first, as you go up a slow ramp, you’ll be met with the Seven Dwarfs heading off to work.
+There are two sections of the ride that showcase the world of Snow White.
+In the first you’ll meet with the Seven Dwarfs heading off to work.
 The familiar Hi-Ho song will play in the background.
-Then as you come around the final turn, you’ll approach the Seven Dwarfs cottage where Snow White and the Seven Dwarfs are dancing and having a great time.
+As you come around the final turn, you’ll approach the Seven Dwarfs cottage where Snow White and the Seven Dwarfs are dancing and having a great time.

 Don’t forget to look for a surprise visitor just outside the far end of the house!

-If you arrive 30 minutes before the ride opens, you should be able to ride the Mine Train with minimal wait.
-But when I say minimal, take this with a grain of salt.
-We tried getting there 30 minutes early on opening day, and by the time we made it there, the wait was already 70 minutes!
-During the summer months, if you are looking to walk on, you need to be at the gates an hour early!
-Otherwise, expect to wait an hour.
+If you arrive 30 to 45 minutes before the ride opens, you should be able to ride the Mine Train with a minimal wait.
+Now when I say minimal, take this with a grain of salt.
+It’s difficult to get on this ride without a wait of any kind, unless you happen to be at the very front of the line in the morning.